joshis1/shreyas_joshi/_posts/Computer_Science_Concepts/2020-04-02-Endianity.markdown

 The htonl is basically host to network unsigned long byte used for IPv4 address.
 The htons is basically host to network unsigned short byte used for TCP/UDP port number.

+**What is a chunk in computer science?**

+A chunk is a little information from a big information.
+Imagine a gif image, a chunk will be a section of information like header and you read chunk by chunk.
+In between the chunk the data lives.

 This brings an end to this article.